beccalarson/beccalarson.github.io/schedule.md

 The ceremony and reception will both be taking place at the [National Museum of Dance](http://www.dancemuseum.org/).

+Please note that we are having an unplugged ceremony.
+We invite you to turn off your cellphones and put down your cameras during the ceremony to enjoy the moment with us.
+Professional photographs will be available shortly after the wedding!

 **11:00 PM**

 Drinks at Desperate Annies, Downtown Saratoga Springs.
 [Doughboys](http://www.dailygazette.com/news/2011/aug/19/0819_doughboys/?print) likely to follow.